opdavies/oliverdavies.uk/source/_posts/2019-09-13-live-blogging-symfonylive-london.md

 * Used to copy and paste, duplicate a lot of code
 * Testing your controllers - controllers as services?
 * Controllers are 'comfortable'
+* Tried adding `CurrentUserProvider` service to core, should be passed as an argument.
+Cannot test.